 Have you been whale watching in Hervey Bay?
 We’ve taken a number of whale and dolphin trips over the years out of different places and while they have all been great in their own way the Hervey Bay experiences really stand out.
-Hervey Bay is about a 4 hour drive north of Brisbane on the Fraser Coast and from July through to October each year its whale season.
+Hervey Bay is about a 4-hour drive north of Brisbane on the Fraser Coast and from July through to October each year it’s whale season.

 The whales you see en-mass on the Fraser Coast are Humpback whales and they can migrate over 5,000 km each year from the Antarctic into tropical waters to mate and give birth to their young.
-While you can see the Humpback migration from many places on the east coast of Australia, Hervey Bay is special because they seem to treat the sheltered bay as a stop over on their journey often staying for extended periods.
+While you can see the Humpback migration from many places on the east coast of Australia, Hervey Bay is special because they seem to treat the sheltered bay as a stopover on their journey often staying for extended periods.

 Smaller groupings of whales are known as migratory pods but there are 7 main breeding populations around the world and it’s the E1 group that we see from Australia’s east coast.
 They generally travel within 200 km from shore but often much closer making them regularly visible from coastal vantage points and sometimes even the shoreline.

 The boat we were in has a glass bottom and the whales seem to find it quite amusing to turn on their back and swim under the boat with their tummy up for a different perspective.
-We actually got a longer trip than planned because of their playtime, the boats have to wait for the whales to leave to a safe distance before they can start the boat again and these ones did not want to go.
+We actually got a longer trip than planned because of their playtime, the boats have to wait for the whales to move away to a safe distance before they can start the boat again and these ones did not want to go.
 Bonus!

-Then in October, the big bulls come through putting on quite a show as they fight for sominance and the attention of the females.
-With a gestation period of 11.5 months many of these whales will give birth in the bay the following year.
-This adult males put on quite a show and from them you’ll see the most impressive breaching and body slams.
+Then in October, the big bulls come through putting on quite a show as they fight for dominance and the attention of the females.
+With a gestation period of 11.5 months, many of these whales will give birth in the bay the following year.
+The adult males put on quite a show and you’ll likely see the most impressive breaching and body slams.

-They’ve simply been so good each time that there’s not been a reason to try one of the other boats so far although I know other tours are also excellent and we’ve shared plenty of great stories with other excited whale watchers over a coffee in the nearby cafe’s after a trip.
+They’ve simply been so good each time that there’s not been a reason to try one of the other boats so far although I know other tours are also excellent and we’ve shared plenty of great stories with other excited whale watchers over a coffee in the nearby cafes after a trip.

 The boat is quite large and we were initially concerned that it would be too crowded for our tastes as we generally prefer a small group activity but that’s never been the case.
 We’ve been able to move around easily and get great views although there’s often activity happening off all sides so you don’t have to constantly move from one side of the boat to the other.
-The bonus of the boats size is that although I do get motion sickness I’ve never had a problem in the bay and the extra height can give a great perspective when the whales are so close.
+The bonus of the size of the boat is that although I do get motion sickness I’ve never had a problem in the bay and the extra height can give a great perspective when the whales are so close.

-The whales seem almost as curious about us as we are about them and do find a bit of amusement from splashing you with a tail slap and spy hopping to get a better look.
+The whales seem almost as curious about us as we are about them and do find a bit of amusement from splashing you with a tail slap and spy-hopping to get a better look.
 Watch out for the whale spray though, when they expel air from their lungs it’s very wet and sticky, it’s not water they’re breathing out and it needs a bit of effort to get that off the front of the camera lens.
 Of course when you’re close enough to get whale breath stuck to your camera lens who’s going to complain!

 Providing that protection is Fraser Island, another great reason to visit the area, you can stay out there or visit on a day trip.
 Then there are a multitude of parks, Arkarra Lagoons and the Botanical Gardens that are worth spending a few hours at if you want to enjoy the natural environment, the local wildlife or just a walk in a slightly shadier spot on a hot day.